 Miami County Sanitary Engineering (MCSE) is responsible for maintaining over 55 miles of sewer lines, 15 pump stations while also maintaining 37 miles of water lines, a pressure station and two water towers throughout the County.
 The crew does daily preventive maintenance, EPA testing, meter setting and reading, sewer cleaning, manhole maintenance, site inspection, Infiltration and Inflow studies and customer services.
 The Water and Wastewater Division is manned 24 hours a day 365 days a year for routine and emergency situations.

 The MCSE Water and Wastewater Division is located at 2200 North County Road 25 A, Troy, Ohio and can be reached by phone at 937-440-5653.
-Our daily work hours are 8:00 am to 5:00 pm.
-In case of an emergency after hours dial 911 and give in detail the nature of the problem, the location, and your name and number where you can be reached.
+Our daily work hours are 8:00 am to 5:00 pm, Monday - Friday.
+In case of an emergency after hours, please call 937-875-0466.
+If no answer please call Miami County 911 at 937-440-9911.
+Please be prepared to provide the nature of the problem, the location, and your name and number where you can be reached.